beskay/ERC721B/README.md

 The contract is marked as abstract because the **tokenURI** function is not implemented.

+## Safety

+This is **experimental software** and is provided on an "as is" and "as available" basis.
+This contract is not audited yet.

+It was **not designed with user safety** in mind.
+You should thoroughly read the contract before using it for your own project.

+I **do not give any warranties** and **will not be liable for any loss** incurred through any use of this codebase.

 ## Acknowledgements

 These contracts were inspired by or directly modified from many sources, primarily: